 Ramen is known as a typical Japanese meal, ramen could be appeared in many Japanese anime and movies, and many international travelers add eating ramen to their to-do list when they come to Japan.
 Nowadays an increase in the number of Japanese restaurants allows you to have some ramen even outside of Japan.
 But you can get more delicious ramen at much cheaper prices in Japan with various flavors and style.
 Ramen is really a cheap and quick option for lunch/dinner for Japanese, and by that reason, many businessmen/women in suits love to go to ramen restaurants for lunch.
 In this article, we explain all you need to know about Japanese ramen including the introduction to the different taste of ramen, both classic flavors and unique ones!

-Ramen generally has four basic tastes, including Shoyu (醤油), Miso(味噌), Sio(塩) and Tonkotsu(とんこつ).
+Ramen generally has four basic tastes, including Shoyu (醤油), Miso(味噌), Sio(塩) and Tonkotsu(とんこつ), and these are also the most popular ramen flavors.
 In many ramen restaurants, you can order any of them depending on your preference.
 In the meantime, you will occasionally encounter some ramen restaurants which serve only limited tastes.
 Here is a helpful guide to understand the differences among these tastes and famous ramen restaurants specialized in each flavor!

 Shoyu refers to a traditional Japanese liquid seasoning widely known as soy sauce.
 Japanese people often use it for a range of dishes such as Sashimi, as the strong taste goes well with fresh fish and white rice.
 Shoyu ramen is made with soup based on Shoyu, but the taste is relatively mild and easy to try even for those who have never tried ramen before!